Mission Week

 -

 300,000 kids in the Philadelphia Area live in poverty.
 Simple things like socks and underwear could make a world of difference.
-SJU has teamed up with "Cradles to Crayons" to help provide children with basic clothing essential.
+SJU has teamed up with "Cradles to Crayons" to help provide children with basic clothing essentials.

-We will be collecting the following items:
+Between Feb 18th - Feb 24th, we will be collecting the following items:

 - New socks and underwear